-Note that the BUMPER Rules contained in BUMPER Rules may impose additional restrictions on ROBOT design
+Note that rules contained in Section 9.4 BUMPER Rules may impose additional restrictions on ROBOT design.

-R4.
-ROBOTS may not extend more than 12 in. (~30 cm) beyond their FRAME PERIMETER (see Figure 9-1)
+R105 ROBOT extension limit.
+ROBOTS may not extend more than 16 in. (~40 cm) beyond their FRAME PERIMETER.

-Figure 9-1 FRAME PERIMETER extension
+Figure 9-2 FRAME PERIMETER extension

-Expect to have to demonstrate a ROBOT'S ability to constrain itself per above during Inspection.
+Teams should expect to have to demonstrate a ROBOT'S ability to constrain itself per above during inspection.
 Constraints may be implemented with either hardware or software.

-See Game Rules: ROBOTS for height and extension restrictions for various areas of the FIELD.
+See Section 7 Game Rules: ROBOTS for height and extension restrictions for various areas of the FIELD.